adourian/Clinical-Trial-Outcomes/README.md

 The clinical trial phases are one-hot encoded.
 The text and SMILES features are transformed into semantically rich embeddings.
 Several embedding/language models were tested.

 ![PCA_diseases](https://github.com/user-attachments/assets/560721c0-92cf-4339-b0bb-b369426add72)
+***Figure 2: PCA analysis of embeddings for diseases.
+Analysis carried out in Diseases.ipynb.
+Similar diseases are grouped close by together, suggesting that the embedding models effectively capture biologically relevant information about the diseases.***

 ## Data